The Compute Shaders aspect of QuickStart Guide to Vulkan Compute is what makes it stand out for me.

 I'd add that Vulkan Compute is also worth considering in this discussion.

-I'm not sure I agree about GPU Programming.
-To me, it seemed more like Parallel Processing.
+I'm not sure I agree about High Performance Computing.
+To me, it seemed more like High Performance Computing.

 Yes!
 And don't forget about Vulkan Compute - that part was amazing.